History of democracy: The birth of political philosophy

 Within the Athenian democratic environment, many philosophers from all over the Greek world gathered to develop their theories.
-Socrates (470-399 BCE) was the first to raise the question, further expanded by his pupil Plato (died 348/347), about the relation/position of an individual within a community.
-Aristotle (384–322 BCE) continued the work of his teacher, Plato, and laid the foundations of political philosophy.
-The political philosophy developed in Athens was, in the words of Peter Hall, "in a form so complete that hardly added anyone of moment to it for over a millennium".
+Socrates (470–399 BC) was the first to raise the question, further expanded by his pupil Plato (died 348/347), about the relation/position of an individual within a community.
+Aristotle (384–322 BC) continued the work of his teacher, Plato, and laid the foundations of political philosophy.
+The political philosophy developed in Athens was, in the words of Peter Hall, "in a form so rounded, so complete, that hardly anyone added anything of moment to it for well over a millennium".
 Aristotle systematically analyzed the different systems of rule that the numerous Greek city-states had and divided them into three categories based on how many ruled: the many (democracy/polity), the few (oligarchy/aristocracy), a single person (tyranny, or today: autocracy/monarchy).
 For Aristotle, the underlying principles of democracy are reflected in his work Politics:

 Decline, revival, and criticisms

-The Athenian democracy, in its two centuries of life-time, twice voted against its democratic constitution (both times during the crisis at the end of the Pelopponesian War of 431 to 404 BCE), establishing first the Four Hundred (in 411 BCE) and second Sparta's puppet régime of the Thirty Tyrants (in 404 BCE).
+The Athenian democracy, in its two centuries of life-time, twice voted against its democratic constitution (both times during the crisis at the end of the Pelopponesian War of 431 to 404 BC), establishing first the Four Hundred (in 411 BC) and second Sparta's puppet régime of the Thirty Tyrants (in 404 BC).
 Both votes took place under manipulation and pressure, but democracy was recovered in less than a year in both cases.
-Reforms following the restoration of democracy after the overthrow of the Thirty Tyrants removed most law-making authority from the Assembly and placed it in randomly selected law-making juries known as "nomothetai".
-Athens restored its democratic constitution again after King Philip II of Macedon (reigned 359-336 BCE) and later Alexander the Great (reigned 336–323 BCE) unified Greece, but it was politically over-shadowed by the Hellenistic empires.
-Finally, after the Roman conquest of Greece in 146 BCE, Athens was restricted to matters of local administration.
+Reforms following the restoration of democracy after the overthrow of the Thirty Tyrants removed most law-making authority from the Assembly and placed it in randomly selected law-making juries known as nomothetai.
+Athens restored its democratic constitution again after King Philip II of Macedon (reigned 359–336 BC) and later Alexander the Great (reigned 336–323 BC) unified Greece, but it was politically overshadowed by the Hellenistic empires.
+Finally, after the Roman conquest of Greece in 146 BC, Athens was restricted to matters of local administration.